seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part20-Architecture-of-Trust.md

 Block
 ```

----
+Every request passes through this checkpoint before it reaches your route handlers.

+***

-# Step 5 — Wrap The Application
+# Step 5 — Wrap the Application

 Open: